 Residents in each hall vote on which quiet hours policies they want for the academic year.
+Hall Directors will determine appropriate enforcement standards for quiet/courtesy hours for their building.
 More information on this process and on quiet hour options will be available at wing meetings.
 Doors should be closed and the hallways quiet during quiet hours.
 Courtesy hours are in effect at all times out of consideration for residents who have the right to study or sleep.
 During finals week these courtesy hours may have a different name for example, dead hours or extended quiet hours, and residents are still required to follow the courtesy hour policy in their residence hall.
 When a violation occurs in a particular room, all occupants of that room may receive a sanction.